Milad-Akarie/auto_route_library/README.md

 // adds a new entry to the pages stack
 router.push(const BooksListRoute())
-// or by using using paths
+// or by using paths
 router.pushNamed('/books')

 // removes last entry in stack and pushs provided route